b00tc4mp/isdi-parttime-202309/staff/judy-grayland/project/doc/README.md

 - Filter by activity/events categories
 - Filter by type of diversity or theme
 - Save an activity/event/special date to your favourites
-- See your favourites
+- See what you've stored in your favourites
 - Add an activity/event to your calendar once you've set a date for it
 - Check in the calendar what is happening on a certain date
-- Open up an activity card to see more information
+- Click on an activity card to open modal with more information
 - Jot down ideas for future activities or events

 ## Technical Description